 Twist Drill

 A twist drill is an end cutting tool.
-Different types of twist drills are classified by Indian Standard Institute according to the type of the shank, length of the flute, and overall length of the drill.
+Different types of twist drills are classified by Indian Standard Institute according to the type of shank, length of the flute, and overall length of the drill.

-You Might Like: Milling Machine: Parts and Working Principle
+You might like: Milling Machine: Parts and Working Principle

 Types of Twist Drill